 External moderation response to outcomes and processes The school has strengthened its response to external moderation feedback to support the continuous improvement of assessor judgements, and the credibility of results reported to NZQA.
-The Principal's Nominee has created a pro-forma requiring a response from Subject Leaders where assessor judgements are inconsistent with the standard.
-The Heads of Department and Principal's Nominee discuss the response and develop actions to resolve the identified issue.
+The Principal's Nominee has created a pro-forma requiring a response from Heads of Faculty where assessor judgements are inconsistent with the standard.
+The Heads of Faculty and the Principal's Nominee discuss the response and develop actions to resolve the identified issue.
 The Principal's Nominee files a copy digitally and checks the effective completion of the action.
 This good practice has added rigour to the school's quality assurance process.

-The Principal's Nominee is aware of subjects with a pattern of low consistency of judgements against the standards assessed and is using the response process to effect- improvement in external moderation outcomes.
+While the school's moderation history has shown that overall assessor judgements mostly align with the standard, the Principal's Nominee is aware of subjects with a pattern of low consistency of judgements against the standards assessed and is using the response process to effect improvement in external moderation outcomes.
 Professional learning includes changing the grade verifier, using the query and appeal function in the moderation application, requesting a clarification, using Pūtake, NZQA's Learning Management System, and support from subject associations or best practice workshops.

-Digital submission of moderation has continued to increase from 40 percent in 2020 to 85 percent in 2023, allowing more timely feedback from external moderators on the quality of the assessor judgements and assessment tasks.
+Digital submission of moderation has continued to increase from 72 percent in 2019 to 100 percent in 2023, allowing more timely feedback from external moderators on the quality of the assessor judgements and assessment tasks.